Kizielins/q2-predict-dysbiosis/README.md

 ## Original publication / citation
 If you want to learn more about this method, or to cite it, please refer to our article: https://www.biorxiv.org/content/10.1101/2023.12.04.569909v5

+The scripts required to reproduce our anaylyses can be found in the "supplementary_files" folder.